It was the Year of the Woman — but not on the Republican side

 But it would be a mistake to view the 2018 “Year of the Woman” as a bipartisan phenomenon.
 The movement was almost entirely fueled by Democrats.
 Consider:

-• With two races remaining uncalled — featuring two women between them, Mia Love (R) in Utah and Carolyn Bourdeaux (D) in Georgia — Democrats have elected 35 new women to the House, compared with just one (!!!) for Republicans.
+• With two races remaining uncalled — featuring two women between them, Mia Love, R-Utah, and Carolyn Bourdeaux, D-Ga., — Democrats have elected 35 new women to the House, compared with just one for Republicans.

 • Of the 41 red-to-blue flips in the House, more than half — 24 — were pulled off by female Democratic candidates.
 All three of the red-to-blue flips for Republicans were won by Republican men.